 "In the meantime" is a good phrase to use when you're talking about the time between two events.
 But can you leave out "in the" and just say "meantime?"

-A listener named Keisha Nelson tells us that that recently, she's both read and heard "meantime" used on its own.
+A listener named Keisha Nelson tells us that recently, she has both read and heard "meantime" used on its own.

 "It seems to me that 'meantime' is a noun and needs 'in the.'
 I generally attribute these changes to laziness, but in listening to your program, I have discovered that this is not necessarily the case," Nelson says.

 Nelson is right.
 Laziness isn't always necessarily the case, and "in the meantime" vs. "meantime" is no exception.